 Is Lisbon an affordable city?

-Lisbon, specifically, is considered a pretty affordable city, especially compared to other capitals in Western Europe.
+call home rental apartments rental apartments san francisco best restaurants health insurance new year call home every day finding a jobYes, Lisbon is considered an affordable city, especially compared to other capitals in Western Europe.
 However, it’s crucial to factor in the lower average salary in Portugal, which can impact the overall affordability.
-It’s also worth nothing that the cost of living in Lisbon is subjective and depends on individual circumstances.
+It’s also worth noting that the cost of living in Lisbon is subjective and depends on individual circumstances.

 Here’s a summary of the updated cost of living in Lisbon, Portugal, for 2024, based on information from Numbeo: